This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Step 2 — Return to Your Body Through Grounding

 Draining interactions pull your awareness up and out — into your head, into replaying what was said, into worry about what comes next.
 Grounding returns awareness down and in — into your body, into the present moment, into physical sensation.
+This is one of the most reliable ways to begin to cleanse your energy after difficult contact with another person.

 The simplest grounding practice requires nothing more than thirty seconds of deliberate attention.
 Feel the weight of your body where it is making contact with the floor or chair.
 Feel the physical sensation of your feet.
 Place your hands flat on a surface and notice the temperature and texture.
 Take one slow breath and feel the physical sensation of breathing.